wkorando/jfr-newscast/script.md

 Thank you Nicolai,

-So java developers, running into difficult to debug production issues?
+Hey java developers, running into difficult to debug production issues?
 Frustrating performance issues?
 Or just want to get a detailed understanding of how your application is performing in production?
+All the above?

+I think we have all been there at one point or another in our careers

+[aside] or for you newer developers out there, you will be eventually

-Well JDK Flight recorder might be the tool for you!
+Well for these occasionas JDK Flight recorder might be the tool for you!

-JDK Flight Recorder, JFR, previously known as Java Flight Recorder before being open sourced as part of JDK 11, JEP 328, is a JVM tool for performing diagnostics and profiling data for a Java application and JVM.
+JDK Flight Recorder, JFR, previously known as Java Flight Recorder before being open sourced as part of JDK 11, JEP 328, is a JVM tool for performing diagnostics and profiling of Java applications and the JVM.

 I actually covered JFR in a recent SipOfJava.

-What is key about JFR is it has very low overhead, allowing for it to be used in production, with an overhead of less than 1% in most use cases.
-Though this can vary depending upon system and configuration.
+You can check that out with a link in the description.

 ## Using JFR

 JFR is enabled through the -XX:StartFlightRecording JVM arg.

+What is key about JFR is it has very low overhead, with an overhead of less than 1% in most use cases.
+Though this can vary depending upon system and how JFR is configured.

+This allows JFR to be used in production settings, even under very heavy load production settings, without meaningfully impacting performance.

+JFR records events across the entire stack, from the OS layer, to the JVM, to the Java application itself.
+This allows you to get a clear picture of what is happening  through to  is able to have a small performance impact by writing to an in-memory buffer instead of to disk.

-The JVM will print to console the PID the Java application is running on, and how to deform a dump using JCMD (J Command) pulling data from the JVM.
+At initialization JVM will print to console the PID the Java application is running on, and how to deform a dump using JCMD (J Command) pulling data from the JVM.

 Running a JCMD dump, will generate a JFR, java flight recording, file.